Students and Their Work

 Public Policy students reflect the cultural and intellectual diversity of the Mills campus.
-Among our majors, 30% are students of color and 40% are "resumers," women 23 years of age and older who have delayed entering or completing college.
+Among our majors, about one-third are students of color and about an equal number are "resumers," women 23 years of age and older who have delayed entering or completing college.
 They bring a wide range of topical interests, with environmental and urban issues, education policy, and poverty most frequently mentioned.
 Students are interested in both domestic and international dimensions of these problems.
 Many are also completing a minor or double-major, with economics the most common field.

 Public Policy majors are most likely to seek careers in government, advocacy, nonprofit service organizations, and consulting.
 Even before graduation, a majority complete internships with community organizations or government agencies.
 One in three majors surveyed state that starting a new nonprofit would be a lifetime career goal, and two-thirds hope to work overseas for some portion of their careers.